seddonym/seddonym.github.io/_posts/2019-07-01-ioc-techniques.md

 ``hello_world`` has one dependency that is of interest to us: the built in function ``print``.
 We can draw a diagram of these dependencies like this:

-{% include content_illustration.html image="di-techniques/main-hw-print.png" alt="Main pointing to hello_world pointing to print" %}
+{% include content_illustration.html image="ioc-techniques/main-hw-print.png" alt="Main pointing to hello_world pointing to print" %}

+The first step is to decide what is the abstraction that  ``print`` implements.
+We could think of this simply as a function that outputs a message it is supplied --- let's call it ``output_function``.

-So, let's adjust ``hello_world`` so it supports dependency injection.
+Now, we adjust ``hello_world`` so it supports the injection of the implementation of ``output_function``.
 Drum roll please...

 {% highlight python %}
 # hello_world.py